piconbello/zk-passport-o1js-mobile/Readme.md

 #### expo
 Main react native modules, package, bundle manager, etc.

+For now ios and android folder is not sent to git.
+Instead they are generated via expo `npx expo prebuild --clean` and those files are modified programmatically via expo plugins and mods.

 #### gluestack-v2
 Awesome UI Library, something like a hybrid of nativewind (tailwind) and nativebase